 - Recessed crown at 3 o’clock

 The military history of the Hamilton field is no more apparent than on the dial of this watch.
-The large and easily legible outer ring of hour markers is accompanies by their 24 hour brethren on a more subtle but readable inner ring.
-The minutes are also marked with arabic numerals quietly along the case border on the very accurate chapter ring.
+The large and easily legible outer ring of hour markers is accompanied by their 24-hour brethren on a more subtle but still easy-to-read inner ring.
+The minutes are also marked with Arabic numerals, albeit quietly, along with the bezel on the very accurate chapter ring.

 The very obvious day and date window at 12 o’clock is something many will not like, carving a huge piece out of the dial and “ruining” the markers from 11 through til 1.
 However, if you are a fan of this style, often associated with the Rolex DayDate, then it’s only going to add to the appeal of this watch.
-They are very easy to read though, with the well thought out white background and black text and capital sans-serif font.
+They are very easy to read through, with an easy-to-read white background and black text, and capital sans-serif font.

-The Khaki Field King has a typical combination brushed and polished stainless steel on the case.
-The bezel is polished, accentuating the domed sapphire crystal that provide a stunning curved finish to the dial.
-Just be aware that although the crystal is quite scratch proof, the polished stainless steel is less so.
-Not a deal breaker, but something to consider.
+The Khaki Field King has a typical combination of both brushed and polished stainless steel throughout the case.
+The bezel is polished, accentuating the domed sapphire crystal that provides a stunning curved finish to the dial.
+Just be aware that although the crystal is quite scratch-proof, the polished stainless steel is less so.
+Not a deal-breaker, but something to consider.

 The back of the case also has a nice surprise with a display back highlighting the masterpiece that is the H-40 movement from Hamilton.
 More on that below.